philsinatra/IDM221/docs/assignments/assignment-00.md

 1. Register a [Github](https://github.com) user account.
 1. Download and install [Sublime Text](https://www.sublimetext.com/3) (or the text editor of your choice) on your personal development computer.
+1. Register a [Slack](https://slack.com) user account.
+You should have received an invitation to join the Drexel IDM Slack account in your email.
+Join the group, and then reach out to me on Slack (**@philsinatra**) requesting an invitation to the IDM221 channel.

 ### Content Preparation